Xiyuanwang-web/distributions/README.md

 # distributions
-I use machine learning to verify and predict the solution distribution of some simple polynomial equations defined over a finite field.
+We use machine learning to verify and predict the solution distribution of some simple polynomial equations defined over a finite field.

 ## Files
 - [distribution.ipynb](distribution.ipynb): original analysis by Xiyuan Wang